milanochuang/slides/web/thesis.md

 <!--_paginate: true-->
 <!-- Statistical tests confirmed significant differences.
 For example, CAPACITY evaluations were 13 times more likely to target the KMT than the DPP.
-Meanwhile, PROPRIETY evaluations were 7 times more likely to target the DPP.
+Meanwhile, PROPRIETY evaluations were 7 times more likely to target the DPP than KMT.
-These findings highlight distinct evaluative patterns.
-Moreover, DPP's negative propriety and KMT's negative capacity all show dominant number in contributing the significance in the statistical test.-->
+These findings highlight distinct evaluative patterns pairwise.
+Moreover, DPP's negative propriety and KMT's negative capacity all show dominant number in contributing the significance in the statistical test.
+Later we will investigate deeper the reason behind through the visualization dashboard.-->
 #### Fisher's Test: <span style="font-variant:small-caps;">judgement</span> subcategories

 <div style="font-family: Arial, sans-serif; font-size: 30px;">